CatalystCode/cordova-plugin-cogsvcsspeech/README.md

 cordova platform add ios
 ```

-## Run it Application
+## Run the Application

 ### Run on Browser

-To run the application, in a terminal window, browse to the speecthtoText folder
+To run the application, in a terminal window, browse to the examples/ionic-angular folder
 and run the following:

 ```bash